Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 be successfully detected. <!-- need oob communication with someone not attacked? -->

-The exact caveats of the above guarantee depend naturally on the security of underlying cryptographic primitives, but also the operational mode that the Transparency Log relies on:
+The exact caveats of the above guarantee depend naturally on the security of underlying cryptographic primitives, but also the deployment mode that the Transparency Log relies on:

-- Contact Monitoring requires an assumption that the client that owns a key and all clients that look up the key do the required monitoring afterwards.
+- Third-Party Management and Third-Party Auditing require an assumption that the Transparency Log operator and the third-party manager/auditor do not collude to trick clients into accepting malicious results.
-- Third-Party Management and Third-Party Auditing require an assumption that the Transparency Log operator and the third-party manager/auditor do not collude to trick clients into accepting malicious changes.
+- Contact Monitoring requires an assumption that the client that owns a key and all clients that look up the key do the necessary monitoring afterwards.
   <!-- write down why collusion-resistant KT is better than just having two operators stay in sync? -->

 <!-- TODO: Once the whole protocol is written, ensure this is as precise as possible. -->